 If you want more extensive lounge access — beyond what Priority Pass offers — the Platinum card’s a great choice.
 With it, you’ll have access to a range of lounges including those from Delta (when flying Delta), Airspace, and Escape, as well as the Centurion lounge network, which is generally heralded as one of the nicest in the biz.

-Other benefits include 5X Membership Rewards points per dollar on flights booked directly from airlines or through Amex Travel, and on eligible prepaid hotels through Amex Travel; a $200 airline incidental fee credit; up to $200 in Uber credits; up to $100 in Saks Fifth Avenue credits; and a Global Entry or TSA PreCheck application fee credit.
+Other benefits include Membership Rewards points for flights booked directly from airlines or through Amex Travel, and on eligible prepaid hotels through Amex Travel; up to $200 in Uber credits; up to $100 in Saks Fifth Avenue credits; and a Global Entry or TSA PreCheck application fee credit.

 Up to two guests can enter for free, and additional guests cost $32 each.
 Authorized users of this card generally get the same lounge access as primary cardholders.
 You can designate up to three authorized users for a total cost of $175 per year; after that, each additional authorized user costs $175 each.

 This newish card is Citi’s answer to the Reserve and the Platinum.
 While I don’t think it’s quite as strong a contender (because it has fewer transfer partners), it still has some great perks.

 You’ll earn 50,000 ThankYou points after spending $4,000 in the first three months, and will get a complimentary fourth night when booking hotels through ThankYou.com, capped at twice per year.

 Additionally, this card offers 5X points per dollar at airlines and restaurants, and 3X at hotels and cruise lines.
 Its annual fee is $495, with a $250 annual travel credit.